is a world class, multi-modal transportation system that promotes a vibrant, healthy and sustainable New Orleans region.

 Alex Posorske – Executive Director

 Alex directs our campaigns, oversees staff, and works with our board to develop our overall strategy.
 He also heads up our communications and fundraising efforts.
-Alex came to Ride New Orleans after five years at the Coalition for Smarter Growth, the Washington DC region’s leading advocate for increased transit investment and more walkable communities.
+Alex came to Ride New Orleans after honing his transportation advocacy at the Coalition for Smarter Growth, the Washington DC region’s leading advocate for increased transit investment and more walkable communities.
 As Managing Director at the Coalition for Smarter Growth, Alex managed staff; oversaw the group’s strategic campaigns in DC, Maryland, and Virginia; and led fundraising efforts.
 Before his work in transit advocacy, Alex developed his leadership skills and strategic sense in the world of politics and national advocacy.
 He managed several closely-watched congressional races, organized targeted constituencies in the 2008 presidential primaries, and led the field campaign for a national environmental coalition.
 He also spent several years as a reporter covering local government and media issues.
 Alex graduated from Webster University in St. Louis, Mo. with a degree in Journalism.
 He spends his free time watching the caterpillars eat his tomato and pepper plants and exploring our great city by bus and bike (his favorite bus lines are the #15 Freret (which should be much more frequent) the #91 Jackson-Esplanade and #94 Broad)

 Matthew Hendrickson – Policy Director